-2010 and 2011 supporters of the organization have reportedly paid several former U.S. officials for panel appearances in which they supported de-listing the group.
+In an effort to obtain a favorable de-listing decision, during 2010 and 2011 supporters of the organization have reportedly paid several former U.S. officials for panel appearances in which they supported de-listing the group.
 H.Res.
 60, introduced January 26, 2011, "urges" the Secretary of State to remove the PMOI from the FTO list.
 It has nearly 100 co-sponsors.
-Some advocate that the United States not only remove the group from the FTO list but also enter an alliance with the group.